mlochbaum/BQN/doc/undo.md

       𝕊⁼𝕩: 𝕩÷1-𝕩
     }

 The above function could also be defined with the automatically invertible `1⊸+⌾÷`, but maybe there's a numerical reason to use the definition above.
 Like a normal header, an undo header reflects the normal use, but it includes `⁼` and possibly `˜` addition to the function and arguments.
+Any header that includes a function can have these modifiers added—even a fancy modifier header like `𝔽_m1⁼a‿b:` or plain label like `𝕊⁼:`.
+The three forms are `𝕊⁼𝕩:`, `𝕨𝕊⁼𝕩:`, and `𝕨𝕊˜⁼𝕩:`, and the two dyadic forms are also used to derive `k⊸F⁼𝕩` and `F⟜k⁼𝕩` with a constant `k`.

+        G ← { 𝕊˜⁼:𝕩-2×𝕨 ; 𝕨+2×𝕩 }
+        G⟜2⁼ 7